Four Faces of the Social EntrepreneurNov 15, 2021

 Mohammed Yunus, patron saint of micro finance, helps us clarify social business (which is often a muddy concept).
 Profit companies bring in.
 Social businesses push out.
 It’s that simple.

 Profit-only companies are old news.
 Companies that are about a multiple–bottom line (MBL) are growing fast these days.
 Really fast.
-And in particular, Generation Y wants to be part of something that matters; they want more than just a paycheck.
-Check out Forbes’s “30 under 30” social entrepreneurs and be impressed at the innovative thinking and entrepreneurship of Gen Y.
+And in particular, millennials and down (younger) want to be part of something that matters; they want more than just a paycheck.
+Check out Forbes’s “30 under 30” social entrepreneurs and be impressed at the innovative thinking and entrepreneurship of Gen Y and Gen Z.

 In my experience, social entrepreneurs can have four different faces:

-Blake Mycoskie, founder of TOMS Shoes, puts it simply, “Instead of looking to charity to solve [a] problem, let’s look to entrepreneurship.”
+Blake Mycoskie, founder of TOMS Shoes and one of the archetypes of social entrepreneurs, put it simply, “Instead of looking to charity to solve [a] problem, let’s look to entrepreneurship.”
 While there are debates about Blake’s methods, his motivation seems straightforward.
 He saw a need in Argentina and determined to launch something new that would help.

 Or take a look at Tyler Merrick of Project 7.
-By connecting the dots on cause and consumption, Tyler was able to be on the front end of a wave of new exploration in how social enterprise is done.
+By connecting the dots on cause and consumption back in 2008, Tyler was able to be on the front end of a wave of new exploration in how social enterprise is done, and he’s still rolling along.

 That’s the M.O. of an explorer.
 See a need.
 Start trying to meet that need.
 If you fail, recharge your batteries, and then try something different.